OCFL/ocfl-java/docs/USAGE.md

 works with the official AWS S3, and it does not work with third party implementations.
 So, if you are using a third party implementation, please make sure you wrap your client in a `MultipartS3AsyncClient`.
-Otherwise, you will experience performance degredation.
+Otherwise, you will experience performance degradation.

 If you do not specify a transfer manager when constructing the `OcflS3Client`, then it will create the default transfer manager using